-- Align the head restraint stalks with the holes in the seat.
-Make sure that the head restraint is facing the correct direction.
-The stalk with the adjustment notches (1) must be installed in the hole with the lock knob (2). - 2.
-Push and hold the lock knob and push the head restraint down. - 3.
-Properly adjust the head restraint before an occupant uses the seating position.
+- Align the head restraint/headrest stalks with the holes in the seat.
+Make sure that the head restraint/headrest is facing the correct direction.
+The stalk with the adjustment notch 1 must be installed in the hole with the lock knob 2. - Push and hold the lock knob and push the head restraint/headrest down. - Properly adjust the head restraint/headrest before an occupant uses the seating position.